Advance Alzheimer's Policy

 South Dakota State Advocacy Day

-Help us make Alzheimer's disease a priority in South Dakota during Alzheimer's Advocacy Day on Friday, February 8, 2019.
+Help us make Alzheimer's disease a priority in South Dakota during Alzheimer's Advocacy Day on Friday, February 24, 2020.
 Join us in the State Capitol Rotunda in Pierre for lunch with legislators.
-Tell them how Alzheimer's or dementia has impacted your family and why a State Plan is necessary to make sure infrastructure, resources and care are available to all South Dakotans impacted by this disease.
+Tell them how dementia has impacted your family and why it is important that South Dakota's State Alzheimer's Plan is implemented to make sure infrastructure, resources and care are available to all South Dakotans impacted by this disease.
+Please join us on this exciting day as we gather at the capitol, DRESSED IN PURPLE, to show our elected officials how many South Dakotans are impacted by Alzheimer's disease.
+There will be transportation available from Sioux Falls leaving at 7:00 a.m. and Rapid City leaving at 6:30 a.m.
+Lunch will be provided.

 Sign Up to Learn More About Advocacy Opportunities in South Dakota